 We’ve probably all heard the term shelfie by now and have some serious “Shelf Goals” we want to accomplish.
 It seems we’re all searching not only for a practical way to use our shelves…but to style them as well.

-Styling shelves can be challenging, believe me… I understand.
-I’ve gone through periods when I was changing my shelves decor every few days asking myself WHY it wasn’t looking right?!
-After Apply a few concept when decorating my selves now I feel as though I can finally accomplish that shelfie look I’ve been longing for.
+Styling open shelves can be challenging, believe me… I understand.
+I’ve gone through periods when I was changing my shelving decor every few days asking myself WHY it wasn’t looking right?!
+After I applied a few concepts when decorating my shelves now I feel as though I can finally accomplish that shelfie look I’ve been longing for.

-The first rule of thumb when styling your self is to stick to a color palette that will complement your theme.
+The first rule of thumb when styling an open shelf is to stick to a color palette that will complement your theme.
 This will give your shelves a more cohesive look.
 For instance, I have a modern farmhouse look going on, but for my shelves… I went with a more antique Boho look.
 I used the antique books to tie in with the color of the wood in my ceiling beams.

 Secondly, try and use similar shapes and sizes when styling your shelves.
 This will bring about balance.
 In my picture, you can see in some spots I have one larger object that takes up the space in one area.
 In other sections, I try layering smaller decor together with different size pieces to try and proportion the different areas equally.
 I like to try and imagine a shape within one area of my shelf… a square for instance.
 Then I use my decor to fill up that shape.
 Then I replicate that shape on every shelf with my decor, so even though all my decor is different It all balances out.